 Why is this so difficult?

-The first thing that you need to keep in mind when you are working in B2B sales and your contact is not answering the phone is that they are most likely not avoiding you.
+The first thing to keep in mind when you are working in B2B sales and your contact is not answering the phone is that they are most likely not avoiding you.
 People are just busy.

-Especially if you are calling at a decision-maker level and call their office.
-A decision maker may rarely be in their office during the work day as they may be tied up in meeting after meeting.
+Especially if you are calling at a decision-maker level and calling their office, a decision-maker may rarely be in their office during the work day as they may be tied up in meeting after meeting.

-Decision makers also get a lot of other calls from other salespeople, so there is a lot of competition and noise that your call can get mixed in with.
+Decision makers also receive a lot of calls from other salespeople, so there is a lot of competition and noise that your call can get mixed in with.
 Everybody is trying to get to the decision-maker.
-And it is not just salespeople but there are usually a lot of internal calls and requests that can drown out your call attempts as well.
+And it is not just salespeople; there are usually a lot of internal calls and requests that can drown out your call attempts as well.

 What can you do to deal with this?

 This B2B sales challenge is what it is.
 You can’t force someone to answer the phone.
-What you can do is be aware of the challenge and modify your game with tactics so that you minimize how this challenge impacts you.
+You can be aware of the challenge and modify your game with tactics to minimize how this challenge impacts you.

 There are two groups of tactics that you can employ – multi-touch and persistence.